 This Rock Group's anthem could be "We Built This City."
 Rockefeller Group International, founded as John D. Rockefeller, Jr.'s Metropolitan Square Corporation, spearheaded the development of Manhattan's Rockefeller Center during the Great Depression.
-(Radio City Music Hall and 30 Rockefeller Plaza are among its notable attractions.)
-Now a subsidiary of Japan's
+Now operating as a subsidiary of Japan's

 With offices in Arizona, California, Florida, Maryland, New Jersey, New York, and Washington, D.C., Rockefeller Group's reach extends far beyond prime Manhattan real estate.

 The Rockefeller Group ranks as a leading global real estate firm with an interest in more than 7 million sq. ft. of class-A office property in major US markets, such as New York, San Francisco, and Washington, D.C.
 Since 2009 the firm has completed about 5 million sq. ft. of new commercial development across the US.

 It maintains a diverse portfolio.
 In 2014, it has focused on a construction project with

 in South Carolina.
 The company is also re-developing a private office park into a mixed-use development situated near Park Avenue and Madison Avenue in New York.

 In 2011 it acquired a pair of class-A office buildings in Washington, D.C., one of which is on K Street (of lobbying fame).
 Farther afield, Rockefeller has re-entered the European market.
 (It had exited the continent in 2006 when it sold its 70% stake of